-Visiting an eye care professional is critical to distinguish between normal eye concerns that emerge with age and learning about potential challenges or diseases of the eye.
+Visiting an eye care professional is critical to distinguish between normal eye concerns that emerge with age.
 Other health issues can affect the strength of your vision as well.
-When you visit your doctor list all current health issues and family history.
-The more your eye care professional knows, the more they can help protect your eyes sight for years to come.
+When you visit your doctor, list all current health issues and family history.
+The more your eye care professional knows, the more they can help protect your eye sight for years to come.

 |*These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.|